 Roles

-A role represents a position you're hiring for.
-Each role has its own job description, AI-generated insights, and challenge.
+A role represents whatever you're collecting responses for — a job, an audition, a topic, a use case.
+Each role has its own context, AI-generated insights, and challenge.

 Before you start

 Before creating your first role, you need to set up your organization.
 Go to Organization in the sidebar and add your company name and logo.
-This information appears on your challenge pages and candidate-facing content.
+This information appears on your challenge pages and any respondent-facing content.

 Creating a role